CSJohnLee/csjohnlee.github.io/README.md

-# Welcome to C.S.
+# C.S.
 John Lee's GitHub Portfolio

 Below are a list of projects from my GitHub repositories that I'd like to share with you.